DevEverton/TVMaze/README.md

 ## Description

 This iOS application allows users to browse, search, and view details about TV shows and their episodes, leveraging the [TVMaze API](https://www.tvmaze.com/api).
-Users can see a list of shows, view detailed information about a specific show including its seasons and episodes, and mark favorite shows (feature assumed, please verify/add details).
+Users can see a list of shows, view detailed information about a specific show including its seasons and episodes.

 ## Features